opencog/learn/README.md

 sensori-motor interface.
-As such, it looks like it will be capable of manipulating and controlling GPU's, for example, but also not just concrete devices, but also abstract things: controlling tensors and vectors, combining them and rewiring them and rejiggering any which way.
+As such, it looks like it will be capable of manipulating and controlling GPU's, for example, but also not just concrete devices, but also abstract things: controlling tensors and vectors, combining them and rewiring them and re-jiggering any which way.
 A motor system that controls not just devices, but controls algorithms.
 Not just controls algorithms, but writes them too.
 Well, sure ChatGPT and Microsoft CoPilot and Claude can all write